return42/sphkerneldoc/linux_src_doc/block/blk-tag_c.rst

 Notes
 -----

-blk_cleanup_queue() will take care of calling this function, if tagging has been used.
+   \ :c:func:`blk_cleanup_queue`\  will take care of calling this function, if tagging has been used.
 So there's no need to call this directly.

 .. _`blk_queue_free_tags`: